 More recently, a survey by Capitalize reiterated this trend when it found that 56% of Gen Z adults and 54% of millennials say they include cryptocurrencies or NFTs as part of their retirement strategy.

 Among other interesting findings, The Harris Poll research reveals that not everyone agrees with millennials.
 Nearly half of those surveyed believe that billionaires stand in the way of realizing the American dream.
 Again, younger people agreed with this premise the most (59% Gen Z and 58% Millennials).

 On the other hand, Americans also came down hard on the elite and expected more from this group.
 66% believe the wealthiest should pay more taxes.
 The survey suggests that Americans demand more fairness and resent millionaires for accumulating wealth during the pandemic, holding them responsible for rising inflation.

-A significant group seems to disagree with Elon Musk's now failed Twitter takeover, while others believe the Tesla CEO should not be able to share his thoughts in tweets.
-Although they didn't say so, four in 10 Americans agreed that they don't think billionaires should be allowed to buy media companies and social platforms.
+A significant group seems to disagree with Elon Musk’s now-failed Twitter takeover, while others believe the Tesla CEO should be unable to share his thoughts in tweets.
+Although they didn’t say so, four in 10 Americans agreed that they don’t think billionaires should be allowed to buy media companies and social platforms.
 Twenty-eight percent were even stricter and did not want the wealthy to post on social media.

 - Bitcoin, U.S. dollars, and the Triffin Dilemma